 The most popular and most developed beach in Bohol.
 Nowhere else on the island you can find more hotels, shops, restaurants, bars and massage salons than here on Alona Beach in Panglao.

 But yes, the beach itself isn’t that beautiful (anymore).
 Too many boats, too many people, too many dogs.
 But even though it’s not the best beach to swim in, there is a beautiful beach promenade with plenty of scenic bars.
-Means great opportunities to just relax or to meet a nice Filipina girl who is on holiday, too.
+Means great opportunities to just relax or to meet a nice Filipina lady who is on holiday, too.

 Also located on Panglao, Dumaluan Beach is one of the many neighbor beaches of Alona Beach.
-You can drive there by motorcycle in about 15-20 minutes.
+You can drive there by motorbike in about 15-20 minutes.
 It’s more beautiful than Alona Beach, but the water is very shallow, so again more suitable for a romantic walk with your date in the late afternoon than for swimming.